 Is it safe to travel to tourist spots in Turkey?
 As of today; YES, it is...

 As of now in Turkey: All businesses and daily life activities function as per normal.
 Shopping malls, stores and mosques re-opened in May 2020; Flights resumed as of 1st of June 2020 and operating normally since then; Restaurants, cafeterias, swimming pools and gyms operated regularly from June 1st until November 20th in 2020, then re-closed and then re-opened starting from 2nd of March 2021; Cinemas and wedding halls opened from 1st of July until 20th of November of 2020, then they're closed again for some time and then re-opened in 2021.
 All museums and tourist sites are open regularly since 2021.
 Schools are also open regularly since 2021.
 There are no restrictions, no lockdowns and no quarantines as of today.
 Inter-city travels are done regularly; between September 2021 and March 2022 you had to be vaccinated twice or at least show a negative PCR test in order to board the flights, but since 3rd of March 2022 there is no obligation for these.
-Since April 2022 there is no obligation to wear masks both indoors or outdoors, but you should wear your mask at public transportation at all times and respect social distancing.
-All passengers arriving from abroad are required to show their vaccination certificate OR have taken a PCR test with negative result within the last 72 hours of arrival.
+Since April 2022 there is no obligation to wear masks both indoors or outdoors, and since May 2022 no need of masks at public transportation too.
+Since summer of 2022 passengers traveling to/from abroad are NOT required to show a vaccination certificate nor a PCR test with negative result.